zschreib1/tic-tac-toe-ai/README.md

 Using the **Minimax algorithm**, **I implemented an AI to play Tic-Tac-Toe optimally**.

-Starter code was provided for this project, which I completed in the context of Harvard UniversityX's [CS50 Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/) course.
+Starter code was provided for this project, which I completed in the context of **Harvard UniversityX**'s **[CS50 Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/)** course.

 There are two main files in this project:
 - *runner.py*, which contains all of the code to run the graphical interface for the game.